SimplifyNet/Simplify.Web.Postman/README.md

 }
 ```

-Postman files will generate in postman folder inside your app folder.
+Postman files will be generated in `postman` folder inside your app folder.